yarden/rnaseqlib/docs/source/index.rst

 4. **Combine comparisons** into single files and place them in the directory where our comparisons are.
 Takes the ``comparisons`` directory (which contains MISO comparisons) and the settings file ::

-  misowrap.py combine miso_output/comparisons/ misowrap_settings.txt --output-dir miso_output/comparisons/
+  misowrap.py combine-comparisons miso_output/comparisons/ misowrap_settings.txt --output-dir miso_output/comparisons/

 This outputs single files that contain information about events pooled from all the samples described in the settings file.
 It also creates a filtered version of these combined events where the read filters (defined for each event) in ``misowrap_settings.txt`` are applied to the samples.
 The resulting output structure is: ::